-Known colloquially as the “wobbly bridge” the Millennium Bridge began its’ life in 1996 as the winning design of a competition held by Southwark council and the Royal Institute of British Architects.
-The winners of the competition were Arup, Foster and Partners and Sir Anthony Caro who referred to their design a “blade of light.”
+Known colloquially as the “wobbly bridge” the Millennium Bridge began its’ life in 1996 as the winning design of a competition held by Southwark council and the Royal Institute of British Architects which failed to be structurally sound and had pedestrians falling over as they tried to cross it!

 A Top Tip: When crossing the Millennium Bridge – look DOWN.
 You will find herein some of the smallest and most overlooked street art in all of London.
 There is an artist who has made it a mission to quickly paint pictures on all the pieces of chewing gum that have been left onto the bridge, and walked on by the public.
 The tiny pictures run the entire length of the bridge and are overlooked by the hundreds of people that cross the bridge every day.
 Keep an eye out for bright colours and alien figures.
 You may also come across the artist himself who lies down on the bridge to paint, then hurriedly leaves before he can be accosted by the police – as what he is doing is legally considered vandalism!

 Written by Margaret Stockton